 Notice that I leave some extra room next to my time blocks.
-This allows me to make
+This allows me to make corrections as needed if the day unfolds in an unexpected way.

 Don't despair if you have to rewrite your schedule multiple times.
 Your goal is not so much to stick to a specific schedule as it is to maintain a thoughtful say in what you're doing with your schedule going forward, even if these decisions are reworked again and again as the day unfolds.